Chart Color Schemes

 Toronto has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Toronto's population is estimated at around 6,154 as of Nov 2025.
-This reflects an increase of 181 people (3.0%) since the 2021 Census, which reported a population of 5,973 people.
-The change is inferred from the resident population of 5,949, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 32 validated new addresses since the Census date.
+The population of the suburb of Toronto is estimated at around 6,155 as of Feb 2026.
+This reflects an increase of 182 people since the 2021 Census, which reported a population of 5,973 people.
+The change is inferred from the resident population of 5,949 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 33 validated new addresses since the Census date.
 This level of population equates to a density ratio of 659 persons per square kilometer.
-Toronto's 3.0% growth since census positions it within 2.7 percentage points of the non-metro area (5.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 60.0% of overall population gains during recent periods.
+Toronto's growth rate of 3.0% since the census positions it within 2.9 percentage points of the Rest of NSW, demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by interstate migration contributing approximately 60.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, a population increase just below the median of locations outside of capital cities is expected, with the area expected to grow by 825 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.7% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth of non-metropolitan areas nationally, with Toronto expected to grow by 814 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.9% in total over the 17 years.

 Frequently Asked Questions - Population